kadern0/jenkins_exporter/README.md

 # jenkins_exporter
-Prometheus exporter for Jenkin's metrics plugin
+Prometheus exporter for Jenkins' metrics plugin

 Initial POC for a replacement for the [Jenkins Prometheus Metrics Plugin](https://plugins.jenkins.io/prometheus/).
 Since this plugin currently has some memory leaking problems.